-Former Fed chair Bernanke shares Nobel for research on banks
+Former Fed Chair Bernanke shares Nobel for research on banks

 Diamond, 68, based at the University of Chicago, and Dybvig, 67, who is at Washington University in St. Louis, showed how government guarantees on deposits can prevent a spiraling of financial crises.

-“The laureates’ insights have improved our ability to avoid both serious crises and expensive bailouts,” said Tore Ellingsen, chair of the Committee for the Prize in Economic Sciences.
+“Probably the most gratifying thing for us is that policymakers actually seem to understand it, and the insights that we had, which are pretty simple, could be used in the actual financial crisis," Diamond told The Associated Press in Chicago.
+He added that he was “very happy" and “quite surprised" to get the call.

+When it comes to the global economic turmoil created by the COVID-19 pandemic and Russia's war in Ukraine, the financial system is “much, much less vulnerable" to crises because of memories of the 2000s collapse and improved regulation, Diamond said in a call with the Nobel panel.

-Their research took on great real-world significance when investors sent the financial system into a panic during the fall of 2008.
+The trio's research took on real-world significance when investors sent the financial system into a panic during fall 2008.

 He slashed short-term interest rates to zero, directed the Fed’s purchases of Treasury and mortgage investments and set up unprecedented lending programs.
 Collectively, those steps calmed investors and fortified big banks.

-They also pushed long-term interest rates to historic lows and led to fierce criticism of Bernanke, particularly from some 2012 Republican presidential candidates, that the Fed was hurting the value of the dollar and running the risk of igniting inflation later.
+The Fed also pushed long-term interest rates to historic lows, which led to fierce criticism of Bernanke, particularly from some 2012 Republican presidential candidates who said the Fed was hurting the value of the dollar and running the risk of igniting inflation later.

 The Fed’s actions under Bernanke extended the authority of the central bank into unprecedented territory.
 They weren’t able to prevent the longest and most painful recession since the 1930s.
 But in hindsight, the Fed’s moves were credited with rescuing the banking system and avoiding another depression.

+The insight: “If you could prevent the panic, then the banks would be fine,'' said Simon Johnson, an economist at the Massachusetts Institute of Technology who has written about the financial crisis.
+“That’s a very, very powerful idea that underpins how people think about financial stability.''

+Diamond also established, in a 1984 paper, that banks play a crucial role in evaluating borrowers’ creditworthiness and making sure that loans go to worthy projects and get repaid.

-Nobel prizes carry a cash award of 10 million Swedish kronor (nearly $900,000) and will be handed out on Dec.
+The economics award capped a week of Nobel Prize announcements in medicine, physics, chemistry, literature and peace.
+They carry a cash award of 10 million Swedish kronor (nearly $900,000) and will be handed out on Dec.
 10.

 Unlike the other prizes, the economics award wasn’t established in Alfred Nobel’s will of 1895 but by the Swedish central bank in his memory.
 The first winner was selected in 1969.